codingMustache/codingMustache/README.md

 ## Joke of the Day

-A girl once asked me what my heart desired, apparently blood, oxygen and neural messages were all wrong answers
+A man is washing the car with his son.
+The son asks......
+"Dad, can’t you just use a sponge?"

 ## Daily Trivia

-In the programming language Java, which of these keywords would you put on a variable to make sure it doesn&#039;t get modified?
+What major programming language does Unreal Engine 4 use?
- 1. Static
+ 1. Assembly
- 2. Private
+ 2. C#
- 3. Final
+ 3. ECMAScript
- 4. Public
+ 4. C++

 <details>
   <summary>Answer</summary>
-  Final
+  C++
 </details>